-I am so not a breakfast kind of girl.
+So – I’m really not a breakfast kind of girl.
 I know, I know.
 It’s the most important meal of the day.
 I get it.
 And don’t get me wrong.
 I LOVE breakfast foods.
 I would just rather eat them at least 4-5 hours after I’ve woken up and had a couple cups of coffee.
 Or even better, breakfast for dinner!
 That is the best!

 (mmmm, it’s 6pm as I’m writing this and I could totally go for some french toast…)

+Overnight oats are really very simple.
 If you aren’t sure what the heck these overnight oats are all about, here’s the run-down:

 You take your oats, put them in a super trendy mason jar, top it with all your amazing toppings, like chia seeds, protein powder, honey or maple syrup, berries, nuts, etc. The options are really endless.
-And then you just pour your milk of choice over the top of it all, put a lid on it, and let sit in the microwave overnight, as the name suggests.
+And then you just pour your milk of choice over the top of it all, put a lid on it, and let sit in the fridge overnight, as the name suggests.
 In the morning, they’ll be all mixed, soft, and ready to devour.

 The question I get the most though: